Arkowne/vbc-computercraft/README.md

 ### Step 1: Configure your monitor computer

-Open the monitor computer and set the modem side:
+Open the monitor computer and set the modem side and your server IP:

 ```
 settings.set("vbc.side_audio", "bottom")
 settings.set("vbc.audio_id", 2)  -- Replace 2 with the actual ID of the audio computer
+settings.set("vbc.server_ip", "your_ip")  -- Replace your_ip with the actual IP of your VBC Server
 settings.save()
 ```